-The vertebral artery (latin: arteria vertebralis) originates from the subclavian artery.
-It is a major artery of the neck that supplies the upper spinal cord, brainstem, cerebellum and a part of the posterior cerebral hemisphere.
+The vertebral artery (Latin: arteria vertebralis) originates from the subclavian artery.
+It is a major vessel of the neck that provides arterial blood supply to the upper spinal cord, brainstem, cerebellum, and a part of the posterior cerebral hemisphere.

-Each vertebral artery travels upwards through the neck in the foramina transversaria of the upper six cervical vertebrae, reaching the cranial cavity via the foramen magnum.
-As they ascend along the medulla both vertebral arteries run medially and at the level of the junction between the medulla and pons unite to form the basilar artery in the midline.
-The basilar artery ascends superiorly in the basilar sulcus of the pons and at the pontomesencephalic junction divides into the right and left posterior cerebral arteries.
+Each vertebral artery travels upwards, passing through the neck via the foramina transversaria of the upper six cervical vertebrae, reaching the cranial cavity via the foramen magnum.
+As they ascend along the medulla, both vertebral arteries run medially and unite at the level of the junction between the medulla and pons, forming the basilar artery in the midline.
+The basilar artery ascends superiorly in the basilar sulcus of the pons and divides into the right and left posterior cerebral arteries at the pontomesencephalic junction.

-The vertebral artery in its course gives off the following side branches:
+On its course, the vertebral artery gives off the following side branches: